-Soprano Andrea Edith Moore is a singing artist, music creator, actress, educator and dynamic collaborator who approaches all things vocal with a fearless excellence.
-She brings a “certain opalescence that is particularly served by her impressive phrasing and inherent musicality” (operagasm.com) and comfortably traverses repertoire from opera roles such as the Countess to Anne Trulove to chamber music spanning the gamut from Baroque and historic performance practice, experimental contemporary music and even pop and country.
-She has sung backup vocals for pop chameleon My Brightest Diamond and with country favorites The Red Clay Ramblers.
+Soprano Andrea Edith Moore is a singer who approaches all things vocal with a fearless excellence.
+She brings a “certain opalescence that is particularly served by her impressive phrasing and inherent musicality” (operagasm.com) and comfortably traverses repertoire from opera roles such as the Countess to Anne Trulove to Baroque historic performance practice, experimental contemporary music and even pop and country.
+She has performed with the NC HIP Festival and sung backup vocals for pop artist My Brightest Diamond and with country favorites The Red Clay Ramblers.

 Moore regularly stars with North Carolina Opera where she “garnered the biggest ovations” for her performance of Micaela in Carmen, in Aida her “Priestess was hauntingly ethereal.”
 (N&O), in Brittenʼs The Turn of the Screw, “The star of the show was Andrea Edith Moore as the Governess, with beautiful and clear tones, every word and phrase distinct, and convincingly more and more distracted as the drama progressed.”
 (N&O)